typo3max/typo3max/README.md

-- 👋 Hi, I’m @typo3max (MAximilian Fasel)
+- 👋 Hi, I’m @typo3max (Maximilian Fasel)
 - 👀 I’m interested in TYPO3 Webdevelopment based on Bootstrap 5+ &JQuery
-- 🌱 I’m currently learning ... we learn every day, a life long
+- 🌱 I’m currently learning ... we learn every day, a life long!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on buliding for your companywebsites
 - 📫 How to reach me maximilian.fasel@outlook.de, fasel-media.de, edv-beiteke.de
 .
 <!---